varadpawar1/pet_adoption_app/README.md

 - Bhanu Prakash Putta

 ## Narrative
   The Pet Adoption System is designed to connect potential pet adopters with animals in need of a home.
 This application provides a platform where users can browse pets available for adoption, learn about each pet’s details, and submit adoption requests.
-Admins and shelter workers can manage pet listings, user information, and adoption requests.
+Admins can manage pet listings, user information, and adoption requests.
 The system ensures a seamless adoption process by maintaining clear roles for different types of users and ensuring data integrity throughout the process.

 ### Primary Use Cases:
 1. **View available pets for adoption** - Users can browse through pets listed by different shelters and view detailed information on each pet.